Setting Control Properties at Design Time

 Properties of controls can be set at design time using the Dialog editor.
 When you set a property, the Resource editor initializes the control with the specified value.
 The property still can be changed programmatically.

-To set a property on the All tab
+To set a property in the All tab

-Right-click the control in the Dialog editor, and then click Properties.
+- Right-click the control in the Dialog editor and click Properties on the shortcut menu.

 To set control properties at run time, see Modifying a Control's Run-Time Behavior.